Reeya-Tawang/Dreams/README.md

 # Socio-Economic-evolution-of-Darjeeling
-a short reading on the Socio-Economic growth od Darjeeling
+A short reading on the Socio-Economic growth of Darjeeling